Predictive, finite-sample model choice for time series under stationarity and non-stationarity: Proofs ommitted in the Appendix

 \textbf{Proof of Lemma~\ref{lem:BoundEV_M0}.} We use the notation from~\cite{gra09}.
 For every function $f$ defined on $[0,2\pi]$, with a Fourier series that has absolutely summable Fourier coefficients and for every $n \in \IN^*$, he defines, in~(4.8), the $p \times p$ Toeplitz matrix

-We will apply Lemma~4.1 from~\cite{gra09} according to which, if $T_p(f)$ is Hermitian (which is the case if and only $f$ is real valued), its eigenvalues lie between the essential infimum and the essential supremum of $f$.
+We will apply Lemma~4.1 from~\cite{gra09} according to which, if $T_p(f)$ is Hermitian (which is the case if $f$ is real-valued), its eigenvalues lie between the essential infimum and the essential supremum of $f$.

-Letting $g_{\Delta}(u,\lambda) := \int_0^1 f\big(u - \Delta(x-1), \lambda\big) {\rm d}x$, we have $\Gamma_{\Delta}^{(p)}(u) = T_p\big( g_{\Delta}(u,\cdot) \big)$.
+Letting $g_{\Delta}(u,\lambda) := \int_0^1 f\big(u + \Delta(x-1), \lambda\big) {\rm d}x$, we have $\Gamma_{\Delta}^{(p)}(u) = T_p\big( g_{\Delta}(u,\cdot) \big)$.
 The proof of (i-a) is thus completed, as $g_{\Delta}(u,\IR) \subset [m_f, M_f]$, by Assumption~\ref{a:sd_bounded}. (i-b) follows from Bessel's inequality, as we have

 For the proof of (ii-a) apply the triangle inequality: